Fawa24/git-demo-repository/README.md

 This is repository I created to practise git.

-Git is the most popular VCS today
+Git is not the most popular but is the most used VCS today